-If you are interested in serving on the Student Council or becoming a Class Officer, please contact the Class Advisor, Guidance Counselor or Principal.
+If you are interested in serving on the Student Council or becoming a Class Officer, please contact the Class Advisor, Guidance Counselor, or Principal.
 There will be three student council members for freshmen, three for sophomores, and four student council members for both juniors and seniors.
 Student council elections will be held each year within specific class meetings.
 The Student Council President must be a senior.
-Class officers include 9th, 10th, 11th, and 12th grade Presidents, Vice-Presidents, and Secretary/Treasurers.
+Class officers 10th.
+11th.
+12th 9th, and grade Presidents. include Vice-Presidents, and Secretary/Treasurers.
 Elections are held each year within specific class meetings.